-- receive your distributions on securities of these series in cash - redeem securities of these series you received from reinvested distributions - switch securities of one of these series, bought under the deferred sales charge option or low sales charge option, for securities of the same series (bought under the same sales charge option) of another NBI Fund.
-If you redeem your securities in the new fund, any applicable redemption fee will be payable based on the date on which you bought the securities in the initial fund.
-(For more information, see Switching securities.)
+- receive your distributions on units of these series in cash - · redeem units of these series you received from reinvested distributions - switch units of one of these series, bought under the deferred sales charge option or low sales charge option, for units of the same series (bought under the same sales charge option) of another NBI Fund.
+If you redeem your units in the new fund, any applicable redemption fee will be payable based on the date on which you bought the units in the initial fund.
+(For more information, see Switching units.)

-We redeem securities of a fund in the following order:
+We redeem units of a fund in the following order:

-- free redemption securities, under the deferred sales charge option only (for more information, see Free redemption securities deferred sales charge option) - securities obtained from reinvested distributions - other securities in the order they have been bought (the oldest securities being redeemed first).
+- free redemption units, under the deferred sales charge option only (for more information, see Free redemption units deferred sales charge option) - units obtained from reinvested distributions - other units in the order they have been bought (the oldest units being redeemed first).

-Free redemption securities - deferred sales charge option
+Free redemption units - deferred sales charge option

-Every calendar year, you may redeem up to 10% of your Advisor, Advisor-2, U.S.\$-Advisor, H, T, U.S.\$-T or T5 Series securities in a fund that would otherwise be subject to the deferred sales charge, at no charge.
-We call these securities "free redemption securities".
-You can use up your free redemption securities in one sale or spread them out over several sales, whichever you prefer.
-You may not carry forward any unused free redemption securities to the next year.
-The number of free redemption securities you are entitled to is established as follows:
+Every calendar year, you may redeem up to 10% of your Advisor, Advisor, U.S.\$-Advisor, H, T, U.S.\$-T or T5 Series units in a fund that would otherwise be subject to the deferred sales charge, at no charge.
+We call these units "free redemption units".
+You can use up your free redemption units in one sale or spread them out over several sales, whichever you prefer.
+You may not carry forward any unused free redemption units to the next year.
+The number of free redemption units you are entitled to is established as follows:

-- 10% of the series' securities held on December 31 of the previous calendar year (excluding securities obtained by reinvested distributions), plus - 10% of that series' securities bought in the current calendar year.
+- 10% of the series' units held on December 31 of the previous calendar year (excluding units obtained by reinvested distributions), plus - 10% of that series' units bought in the current calendar year.

-There is no deferred sales charge for the securities obtained from reinvested distributions.
+There is no deferred sales charge for the units obtained from reinvested distributions.